-In the US, 3621 cases of acute hepatitis C infection were reported in 2018.
-However, because many cases are not recognized or not reported, the Centers for Disease Control and Prevention (CDC) estimates that the actual number of new infections was over 50,300 in 2018 (1 General reference Hepatitis C is caused by an RNA virus that is often parenterally transmitted.
+In the US, 4136 cases of acute hepatitis C infection were reported in 2019.
+However, because many cases are not recognized or not reported, the Centers for Disease Control and Prevention (CDC) estimates that the actual number of new infections was 57,500 in 2019 (1 General reference Hepatitis C is caused by an RNA virus that is often parenterally transmitted.
 It sometimes causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice but may be asymptomatic... read more ).
 The number of acute hepatitis C cases has been rising in the United States since 2013.

 Hepatitis C virus (HCV) is a single-stranded RNA flavivirus that causes acute viral hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
 A nonspecific viral prodrome is followed... read more and is a common cause of chronic viral hepatitis Overview of Chronic Hepatitis Chronic hepatitis is hepatitis that lasts > 6 months.
 Common causes include hepatitis B and C viruses, nonalcoholic steatohepatitis (NASH), alcohol-related liver disease, and autoimmune liver... read more .
 Six major HCV subtypes exist with varying amino acid sequences (genotypes); these subtypes vary geographically and in virulence and response to therapy.
 HCV can also alter its amino acid pattern over time in an infected person, producing quasispecies.

 HCV infection sometimes occurs simultaneously with specific systemic disorders, including the following:

 The mechanisms are uncertain.

 Up to 20% of patients with alcoholic liver disease Alcohol-Related Liver Disease Alcohol consumption is high in most Western countries.
-According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), 8.5% of US adults are estimated to have... read more harbor HCV.
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), 8.5% of US adults are estimated to... read more harbor HCV.
 The reasons for this high association are unclear because concomitant alcohol and drug use accounts for only a portion of cases.
 In these patients, HCV and alcohol act synergistically to worsen liver inflammation and fibrosis.

 Infection is most commonly transmitted through blood, primarily when parenteral drug users share needles, but also through sharing vessels for intranasal drug use, or tattoos or body piercing with nonsterile equipment.